Community Growing Project Reporting Forms and Guidelines

 Example: Land holder issues you an invoice; you pay the invoice from your growing project’s bank account; the land holder then has the option of donating the cash back to your project (CRA requires an actual cheque exchange).
 As a cash donation, it is now eligible for a tax receipt.

-PLEASE NOTE: All donations must be recorded on the forms (Form #1 – Cash Donations; Form #3 – Non-monetary Donations) in the Community Growing Project Reporting Form.
+PLEASE NOTE: All donations must be recorded on the forms (Form #1 Monetary Donations and Form #2 In-Kind Donations) in the Community Growing Project Reporting Form.

-If you do not have a complete package, or require extra reporting forms, please print from our website or contact Tami Duff.
+If you do not have a complete package, or require extra reporting forms, please print from our website or contact Stephanie Ball.
 These forms must be completed and submitted with invoices by November 30th each year, to allow issuing of receipts.